Device aids study of Little River fish

 More irrigators now pump groundwater than tap dam reservoirs.
 Water is far more securely stored in cool, clean aquifers than on hot, polluted surfaces.
 Cleaner power comes from wind, sun, geothermal or wave energy than from warm, stagnant, shallow dams filled with rotting vegetation.
 More lucrative recreation splashes from whitewater than from flat ponds.
 As one recent survey found, residential property values rose overnight after a liberated current transformed lakefront lots into riverfront property.

 All of which remind us of dams’ mortality.
 As dams age they have physical weaknesses, cracks and leaks that require frequent and expensive care to keep them active or simply alive.
 To be sure, some dams may cheat death or prolong activity via private investments or public subsidies for facelifts.
 But despite lobbying and D-grade warnings by engineers, taxpayers have so far kept a tight fist.
 With interest earnings higher elsewhere, and with safety compliance costs escalating, the number of obsolete, orphaned, or “deadbeat” dams has risen; today 15 percent of America’s National Inventory of Dams are classified as being of “indeterminate ownership.”

 DAM BUSTERS TO THE RESCUE

-In economic terms, I began to see it this way: Dams are bonds.
-Many once generated strong yields and high-grade investment ratings but have deteriorated to the status of junk—personal, legal, and financial fixed liabilities.
+In economic terms, I began to see it this way: Dams are bonds, no to be mistaken for trust deed & pensions.
+Bonds once generated strong yields and high-grade investment ratings but have deteriorated to the status of junk—personal, legal, and financial fixed liabilities.
 Junk bonds that cannot compete in the current marketplace will be liquidated.

 So what I’m betting my personal savings on is that when faced with a hefty price tag for fixing what has become a public nuisance, dam owners—whether a farmer or a county executive—will logically seek a more affordable exit strategy.